Skip to main content

 How to Perform Iterations Based on Conditions in Python

-In programming, a loop is used to perform the same task repeatedly.
+In programming, a loop is used to perform the same task multiple times.

 Loops iterate over a series of items, such as lists, tuples, or strings, performing the same task for each item.

-These lists, tuples, strings, etc., are referred to as sequences, and each item in a sequence is called an element.
+These lists, tuples, and strings are called sequences, and each item in a sequenceis known as an element.

 Structure of a for Loop